lf-edge/ekuiper/docs/en_US/sqls/custom_functions.md

 ### tfLite plugin

-This is a plugin to do the TensorFlow Lite inference.
+This is a plugin (use in docker image tags with ``-slim`` suffix) to do the TensorFlow Lite inference.
 Users just need upload the `.tflite` model, call the `tfLite(model_name, input_data)` function in sql, then will receive results from the model inference.
 When uploading a model, please use the [uploads](../api/restapi/uploads.md) interface to upload the model file.
 `model_name` should be the name for the model without `.tflite` suffix.  `input_data` should be the key field in message and value should be 1D array format